How to Install Telnet via CMD or PowerShell in Windows 11

 Related guide: How to Use Netsh Interface IP Set Address or DNS in CMD

-1. Open the Command Prompt or PowerShell with administrator privileges, as detailed in Step 1.
+1. Open CMD or PowerShell as an admin, like in Step 1.

 dism /online /Disable-Feature /FeatureName:TelnetClient